The halo bias for number counts on the light cone from relativistic N-body simulations: The linear bias model in harmonic space

 We estimate the linear bias in Fourier space from the halo and the particle snapshots.
 The $k$-dependent bias in Fourier space is computed by taking the ratio of the cross-spectrum of halos and matter $P^\text{hm}$ with the matter power spectrum $P^\text{m}$, at a fixed redshift, that is

 The linear bias is extracted by fitting this function to a constant in the range of scales between $k_\mathrm{min} = 0.02\,h/\rm{Mpc}$ and $k_\mathrm{max} = 0.08\,h/\rm{Mpc}$.
+Note that $k_\mathrm{min}$ is some two orders of magnitude larger than the horizon scale, so that the gauge dependence of the power spectrum, which is relevant mainly on scales of the order of the horizon and beyond, has a negligible effect.
 More details on the estimation of the linear bias from the snapshots are given in Appendix~\ref{ap:Fourier-bias}.

-In order to extract the linear bias from the statistics in harmonic space, we neglect here light cone effects.
+In order to extract the linear bias from the statistics in harmonic space, we neglect here light-cone effects.
 We construct maps of halo number counts and particle number counts using the comoving positions of the sources and their background redshift.
 In a given redshift bin, we estimate the autocorrelation of the map of halo number counts, the autocorrelation of the map of particle number counts, and their cross-correlation.
 We construct the bias functions

 where we remove the shot noise from the angular power spectra with the jackknife method described in Sec.~\ref{sec:method-spectra-cov} and Appendix~\ref{a:jk}.